huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Keep her eyes shut
 - [ ] Whistle

-#### In 2016, Beyonce, Drake, and dele all sold fewer CDs than which artist?
+#### In 2016, Beyonce, Drake, and Adele all sold fewer CDs than which artist?

 - [ ] "Weird" Al Yankovic
 - [x] Mozart